 Meaning “puma’s mouth”, this place has two cenotes.
-The first one is a small open pool that feels like it’s manmade.
+The first one is a small open pool that feels like it’s artificial.
 It’s pretty, but if you’ve been to other cenotes, it’s not ultra-impressive.
-The main reason to visit is to try the swing style zipline that launches you into the water.
+The main reason to visit is to try the swing-style zipline that launches you into the water.
 It’s good for a few laughs at least!

 You can find the second subterranean cenote at the end of a long gravel trail tucked away in the jungle.
 Stairs lead you underground to what seems like a small pool at first, but it’s actually very deep.
 We’ve visited this one twice because it’s really fun to practice freediving in.